FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

       :height: 0.75in
       :align: left

-   name：**Copy**
+   name:**Copy**

-   effect：Duplicates a node and allows it to be used for other operations (eg: paste it elsewhere in the program tree).
+   effect:Duplicates a node and allows it to be used for other operations (eg: paste it elsewhere in the program tree).

 .. note::
    .. image:: teaching_pendant_software/077.png